sisby-folk/surveyor/README.md

 ### Configuration

-To force surveyor to show and share as much map data as possible globally, you can set the `shareAll` settings in `config/surveyor.toml`.
+To force surveyor to show and share map data globally, you can set the `shareAll` settings in `config/surveyor.toml`.

 ---